"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "All right, gang, circle up," Kavi called out.
 "We let our labels and pronouns circle slide this week because of the party, but since we have someone new joining us ..."

 Everyone scrambled for a seat.
 Polly and an overjoyed Roxanne dragged a reluctant Rose into the circle.
-One by one, the members of the club introduced themselves, and gave their labels and pronouns, either signing along as they spoke, or using a charm that displayed the text of their speech on a wide shimmering ribbon that arced over their heads.
+One by one, the members of the club introduced themselves, and gave their labels and pronouns, either signing along as they spoke, or using the Dictatus charm, which displayed the text of their speech on a wide, shimmering ribbon that arced over their heads.

-Albus's eyes never left Rose.
-Her awkward, defensive posture forcibly reminded him of his own first meeting, six weeks before.
-When her came turn to speak, she raised her chin, eyes flashing defiance, but her dark skin looked unusually pale under her freckles.
+Albus's eyes never wavered from Rose.
+Her awkward, defensive posture reminded him of his own first Protego Club meeting, six weeks before.
+When her turn came to speak, she raised her chin, eyes flashing defiance, but her brown skin looked unusually pale under her freckles.

 "I'm Rose Granger-Weasley.
 I came today because - well, I just wanted to see what it was like.
-I'm not sure if I'll come to any more of these.
+I'm not sure if I'll come to any more of these meetings.
 I'm here because -" her voice fell into a rushed mumble, "- there's a girl I like.
-It's not anyone here."
+Not anyone here."

 "It's all right," said Kavi encouragingly.
 "Remember to sign, though."